What Is a Health Insurance Claim?

 Finalize payment and keep records

-We have given some answers below to common questions you may have about health insurance claims.
+We answer common questions about health insurance claims:

 What should you do if a health insurance claim is denied?